Metric Analysis¶

 Independent Charts¶

-When you add multiple queries simultaneously and the units of the query results are inconsistent, you can enable independent chart mode.
+When you add multiple queries simultaneously and the units of the query results differ, you can enable the independent chart mode.
 As shown below:

 - Before enabling independent charts: